-Have your heating and cooling system inspected twice a year.
+Be sure you have the HVAC unit in your home checked about two times every year.
 The ideal thing to do would be to have it checked out in the fall and spring so you’re able to figure out if everything is ready for the cold and hot months.
-You should have it looked at even if no problems are occurring; there could still be a problem or potential problem.
+Even if you do not detect a problem, you can identify and fix any potential problems when you have it checked.

 When colder weather arrives, switch off all outdoor condenser units.
 If it’s lower than 60 degrees, the time has come to turn it off.
 This will help keep your HVAC system in good health for years, which means you will save on repair bills.

 Service your HVAC unit at least one time a year.
 When they come out for a service visit, expect inspections of freon levels and the motor, and they will oil all the moving parts.
 This will keep you energy efficient and comfortable.